Choudrant, Louisiana: Education

 Choudrant is located within the fifth district of the Lincoln Parish School System.
 There are two schools within the Choudrant district—Choudrant Elementary and Choudrant High.
-The elementary school services between 400 and 450 students in grades K-6 while the high school contains approximately 350 students in grade levels 7-12.
-Both schools are well known as having high academic achievement under the state's school improvement plan and No Child Left Behind.
+The elementary school services between 400 and 450 students in grades K-6 while the high school contains approximately 350 students in grade levels 7–12.
+Both schools are well known as having high academic achievement under the state's school improvement plan and No Child Left Behind Act.
 The high school was rebuilt in 1937 after a fire and has had no substantive renovations or updates since that time.
 Choudrant Elementary was similarly rebuilt and expanded after a fire in the 1970s, but the student population had outgrown its walls.
-However, attempts to renovate the high school and rebuild the elementary school were halted in 2007 when citizens of the school district voted by a 2-1 majority against passage of a bond issue to fund such changes.
+However, attempts to renovate the high school and rebuild the elementary school were halted in 2007 when citizens of the school district voted by a 2–1 majority against passage of a bond issue to fund such changes.
 The Tax later passed a couple years later.
 Since then the high school has been rebuilt and added an entire new wing, a new ag center and a new track.